-I’ll be the first one to admit that I didn’t really what expect from my solo travel Amsterdam trip.
+I’ll be the first one to admit that I didn’t really know what to expect during my solo travel Amsterdam experience.

 People kept telling about cafes selling weed and legalized prostitution in the Red Light District.

 And to be Honest, I’m not really into that kind of stuff.

 I’m an honorary Golden Girl after all.